-- (b) Find the incidence matrix A of the directed graph depicted in the middle below. - (c) Consider the matrix A_0 obtained by omitting the last row of A. Compute the determinant of several 4×4 submatrices of A_0 (divide the work on this!). - (d) Notice that the value of each determinant in part (c) is either 0 or 1.
-What do you notice about the edges corresponding to the columns when this value is 1? - (e) Fix an arbitrary directed graph G with incidence matrix A, and let A_0 denote the matrix obtained by removing the last row of A. Consider the Binet-Cauchy formula
+- (b) Find the incidence matrix M of the directed graph depicted in the middle above. - (c) Consider the matrix M_0 obtained by omitting the last row of M. Compute the determinant of several 4×4 submatrices of M_0 (divide the work on this!). - (d) Notice that the value of each determinant in part (c) is either 0 or ± 1 .
+Using the edges corresponding to the columns, formulate a conjecture as to when this value is nonzero. - (e) Fix an arbitrary directed graph G with incidence matrix M, and let M_0 denote the matrix obtained by removing the last row of M. The Binet-Cauchy formula tells us

-$$\det(A_0 A_0^T) = \sum_B (\det B)^2,$$
+$$\det(M_0 M_0^T) = \sum_B (\det B)^2,$$

-- where the sum ranges over all $(n-1) \times (n-1)$ submatrices B of A_0 .
-Use this and part (d) to show $\det(A_0 A_0^T)$ equals the number of (undirected) spanning trees of G. - (f) Fix an undirected graph G with vertices v_1, \ldots, v_n , and consider the directed graph G' obtained from G by replacing each undirected edge of G with two directed edges, one in each direction.
-Let A denote the incidence matrix for G'.
-Compute AA^T for the undirected graph G depicted on the right in part (a) above. - (g) Now find the adjacency matrix for G. What do you notice about these two matrices?
-Use this to prove the matrix tree theorem.
+- where the sum ranges over all $(n-1) \times (n-1)$ submatrices B of M_0 .
+Use this and part (d) to show $\det(M_0M_0^T)$ equals the number of (undirected) spanning trees of G. - (f) Fix an undirected graph G, and consider the directed graph G' obtained from G by replacing each undirected edge of G with two directed edges, one in each direction.
+Let M denote the incidence matrix for G'.
+Compute MM^T when G is the undirected graph depicted on the right in part (a) above. - (g) Now find the adjacency matrix for G. What do you notice about these two matrices?
+Use this to prove the Matrix Tree Theorem.